Target in downtown Auburn announces opening date

 After over a year of undergoing construction, Target announced that its new downtown Auburn store will open on July 16.

-There's a sign announcing the opening date hanging from the doorway of the business at 129 North College St. Clothing and accessories has been placed racks near the front door and merchandise on other shelves throughout the new store between Five Guys restaurant and the Wright Street Parking Deck.
+There’s a sign announcing the opening date hanging from the doorway of the business at 129 North College St. Clothing and accessories have been placed on racks near the front door and merchandise on other shelves throughout the new store between Five Guys restaurant and the Wright Street Parking Deck.

 “We’re very excited about it.
 They’ve done these in a number of urban areas or in other college towns,” said Kevin Howard, commercial development director for the City of Auburn.